Emad-Lashkary/Diazepam/README.md

 ## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app).

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+Check out the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## About Diazepam

+Welcome to Diazepam, a space dedicated to the world of metal music.
+Here, you will find meticulously curated lists of top albums, EPs, and more.
+My goal is to provide a comprehensive and engaging resource for metal enthusiasts.
+I aim to cover a wide spectrum of metal subgenres, ensuring there's something for every fan.
+Whether you're into classic metal, modern metalcore, or the most obscure subgenres, you'll find something that resonates with your taste.
+Additionally, I share insights, reviews, and updates to keep you informed and entertained.

+## Top 100 Metal Albums of 2024

+Dive deep into the world of metal music with our curated collections of the finest albums and EPs.
+Stay tuned for more features and enhancements coming soon!

+## Join the Community

+Share your own music lists and discover those of others.
+Be a part of our growing community of music enthusiasts.

+## Suggest a List

+Have an idea for a new music list?
+Let me know and I'll consider adding it to the site.
+Your suggestions help me grow and improve!

+## License

+Emad Lashkary 2025 ❤